-It’s a long story how Mark and Rosalie lost 5,000 shares of Texaco-Canada stock.
+It’s a long story how Matt and Jenny lost 5,000 shares of Texaco-Canada stock.
 But they did.
 They believed their money was well-invested when they relocated to the U.S.

 They were unaware that when the company was sold to Texaco USA, all shares were liquidated and the proceeds returned to their rightful owners.